The most common form of accommodation is the initial accommodation centres and then privately owned flats and houses.

 In the centres food is provided at fixed times.
 There is little choice but sometimes people who make their needs known will be given food that is more suitable for them.
 One of the centres, opened in 2017, provides self-catering accommodation with cooking facilities and vouchers for a local supermarket.
 This system has not been extended to other centres.

-The initial accommodation is for a short stay (intended to be 19 days maximum, though it can be longer).
+The initial accommodation is for a short stay (government advice is that it should usually be for 3-4 weeks).
 Asylum seekers are able to go outside at any time.

 Dispersed accommodation, in flats and houses among the general population, is where asylum seekers stay for most of the time while their claim is being decided.
 Basic furniture and cooking equipment is provided.
 Although nuclear families are housed together, two single parent families may be placed in one house together, and this has caused significant problems.
 In the north east of England in particular there have been difficulties caused by the new contractor failing to reach an agreement with a former sub-contractor around the provision of housing.
 The relevant Parliamentary Committee had paid much attention to this issue and questioned the government about arrangements.
 The BBC and Refugee Action also worked together to bring attention to the poor housing conditions in dispersed accommodation, culminating in a piece released in January 2022.

-The impact of living on s.4 support is discussed in the section Forms and Levels of Material Reception Conditions above.
+The impact of living on Section 4 support is discussed in the section Forms and Levels of Material Reception Conditions.

 The Guardian, Asylum seeker housing conditions under scrutiny at third ex-military site, 14 January 2021, available at: https://bit.ly/39n1f7m This report includes links to others and summarises concerns.